 - origin Place holder variable to comply with the interface - ret_angle (bool) Determines whether angles are returned alongside the distance.
 If False only the distance to the origin is returned for each support point of the grid.
 If True, the distance and angles are returned.
 Note that in the case of spherical grids, this angle is zero by convention.

 '''

-ndarray | Tuple[ndarray, ...]
+np.ndarray | Tuple[np.ndarray, ...]

 '''

 '''

 property radius: float | Tuple[float, float]

-radius of the sphere

-Type

 '''